 12. Try using a soft focus filter to add an ethereal quality to the scene.
 These filters blur the bright areas of a scene into the shadows to give the image a glow.

-Again, you can do this in the camera or apply the soft focus after with gaussian blur in Photoshop
+Again, you can do this in the camera or apply the soft focus after with Gaussian blur in Photoshop

 13. If you’re up for experimentation, try making your own filters.
 There's never a guarantee you'll get good results, but your photos will certainly look different.
 You can make a filter out of anything that's at least partially transparent - a bit of old stocking, Vaseline rubbed on an old filter (don't ever rub Vaseline directly onto a lens - you'll ruin it permanently!)
 Or you could try breathing gently on your lens (in cool conditions) to get a soft-focus effect.

 14. Use the Hyperfocal distance to obtain the fastest shutter speed with greatest depth of field.
 Hyperfocal allows you to get everything sharp, from things close up to the camera to those far away.
 It's more reliable than just setting the focus at infinity.
 You will need a camera that allows manual focusing though.
-Click here to learn what Hyperfocal distance is.

 15. Shoot RAW images rather than JPGs.
 The RAW image will take up more room on your memory card but the RAW image will give you greater latitude for image manipulation in post processing.
 This is a “Must Do” in my opinion.
 I shoot all my images in RAW.